James Alcock: Education and career

+Skepticism and skeptical activism

-In his first television appearance, in 1974, Alcock appeared on the TVOntario magazine show, The Education of Mike McManus, in Toronto.
+James Alcock is a prominent skeptic and a Fellow and Member of the Executive Council for the Committee for Skeptical Inquiry.
+His first television appearance was in 1974 when he appeared on the Toronto TVOntario magazine show, The Education of Mike McManus,.
 He sat on a panel discussing current paranormal research with a parapsychologist and a psychic healer.
 When asked if he was closed-minded to the possibility of psi, Alcock responded that there is no good research out there that would change his position.
 "The experiments that have been done... are filled with flaws... they just don't satisfy the canons of science.
 Until the parapsychologists can present evidence that satisfies the criteria of science there's nothing to investigate, there's no phenomenon there."